 That’s where the Clue app comes in.
 You can use Clue to track your cycle regularity, cycle length, basal body temperature (BBT), cervical fluid, and the results of ovulation tests.
-Clue uses the data you track from these categories when calculating your estimated ovulation day and fertile windows.
+Clue uses the data you track from these categories when calculating your estimated ovulation day.

 Cycle regularity and length

 If you’ve been using the Clue app and have tracked at least three cycles, you'll be able to establish a baseline for your period regularity and cycle length.